mimiwu02/ProjectTwo-Frontend/README.md

 ## **Project Two**
 ### *Joie de vivre - productivity app*
 #### Overview
-This an application designed to allow a busy person to wake up in the morning and be able to check on the forecast, top headline on the news, and add notes to self.
+This an application designed to allow a busy person to wake up in the morning and be able to check the forecast, top headlines on the news, and add notes to self.

 #### Technology Used